-All 15 years old or more individuals in the household are surveyed.
+All individuals 15 years old or over in the household are surveyed.

 All weeks of the year are reference weeks.
 Data collection is continuous.
-The quarterly sample is distributed among its 13 weeks.
+The quarterly sample is evenly spread over its 13 weeks.

 The results are quarterly.
-Each quarter consists in 13 (or 14) reference weeks.
+Each quarter consists of 13 (or 14) reference weeks.
 The sample is representative of the French population each quarter.